arslandaim-hub/Omega-Video-Downloader/README.md

 </table>

 <p align="center">
+  Omega Video Downloader is a social video/audio downloader that can download videos from YouTube, FB and Instgram.
-  Fast, private social video downloader with simple modern UI and with no ads.
+  It is Fast, private with simple modern UI and with no ads, tracking or data collection.
 </p>
 <!--
 ## Download